yaipharen-punsiba/churn_analysis_telecom_company/README.md

 # churn_analysis_telecom_company

-1. The objective of this SQL project is to present a report newsletter style) perform some BASIC Exploratory Data Analysis (EDA) of a fictional Telecommunications Company
+1. The objective of this SQL project is to present a report (newsletter style) of some BASIC Exploratory Data Analysis (EDA) of a fictional Telecommunications Company
 2. The datasets was taken from Data playground of Maven Analytics (https://www.mavenanalytics.io/data-playground?page=2)
 3. The SQL codes used in this project are to be run in SQL server
 4. The server is hosted on a localhost a nd a database named TelecomCustomerChurn is created using SSMS GUI.